khrystynaO/blueprints/NCD Environmental Air Quality Sensor/README.md

 The NCD Enterprise IIoT Gateway facilitates seamless integration and communication between various IoT devices and networks.

-If you haven't set up the gateway yet, please visit Blynk Cloud and use the blueprint for the gateway for a clearer setup: [Blynk Cloud Blueprint](https://blynk.cloud/dashboard/88287/blueprints/Library/TMPL40YtWwLlq).
+If you haven't set up the gateway yet, please visit blynk.cloud and use the [blueprint](https://blynk.cloud/dashboard/88287/blueprints/Library/TMPL40YtWwLlq) for the gateway for a clearer setup.

 If you have already set it up, you can proceed without further action.

 #### 2 Access Interfaces